Georgia Wildlife Resources Division

 Additionally, a tour of the McDuffie Fish Hatchery is available to all grade levels upon request, depending on fish production.
 A Kids' Fishing Event can also be provided as part of the MEEC experience.

-Reservations for the following school year open during mid-March.
+Reservations for the following school year open on April 1.

 Every June, MEEC partners with the Watson-Brown Foundation to offer an educator's workshop called "Get Natural - Parts 1 and 2."
 This interactive workshop supplies educators with knowledge and activities to enhance environmental education and social studies in the classroom.
 Teachers can earn four professional development units toward recertification by completing the two courses.